-- Possession and use of firearms and other weapons are permissible on undeveloped TVA public lands subject to all applicable federal, state and local laws, rules and regulations, unless otherwise posted.
-If there is a conflict between federal rules/laws
+- Unless otherwise posted, possession and use of firearms and other weapons are permissible on undeveloped TVA public lands subject to all applicable federal, state, and local laws, rules, and regulations.
+If there is a conflict between federal laws

-- Consumption of alcohol on undeveloped TVA public lands is governed by applicable federal, state and local laws, rules and regulations, unless otherwise posted.
+- Unless otherwise posted, consumption of alcohol on undeveloped TVA public lands is governed by applicable federal, state, and local laws, rules and regulations.

 Rules for Use of Developed TVA Public Lands

 - Violators will be subject to immediate removal from TVA property and all applicable civil or criminal remedies.
-Owners and/or operators of drones are liable for any and all consequences or damages caused by the possession, operation or use of
+Owners and/or operators of drones are liable for all damages caused by the possession, operation, or use of

 a drone.
 TVA assumes no liability with regard to the operation or use of drones.

-To the extent permitted by law, TVA disclaims liability for any injury to any person or property or loss of life or property related to use of TVA land for recreation activities.
-TVA does not endorse or receive funding from any external website listed
+To the extent permitted by law, TVA disclaims liability for any injury to any person or property or loss of life or property related to the use of TVA land for recreational activities.
+TVA does not endorse or receive funding from any external website listed herein.